flowfire/fffmwk/readme.md

 version: v2.0.0

 How to use
 clone the repo
 start the server with
 ` node index `
 or
-` node index --start `
+` node index start `

 stop:
-` node index --stop `
+` node index stop `

 restart
+` node index restart `

+for developement mode :
-` node index --restart `
+` node index start --dev `
+in developement mode , the server will auto restart after the source file change.

+As normal, the server will auto stop last daemon while starting a server.
+If you want to start multiple server (Actually, I don't know when to use it.
+So this is just an option ;-) Use command below:
+` node index start --multi `('start' required)

 server.json is config file.